Virginia Tech shooting: Norris Hall shootings

 Retracing his path, Cho returned to Room 206.
 According to a student eyewitness, the movements of a student named Waleed Shaalan, who was already wounded, distracted the aggressor from a nearby student after he had returned to the room.
 Shaalan was shot a second time and died.
 Also in the same room, another wounded student named Guillermo Colman was shielded from more serious injury by having the body of student Partahi Lumbantoruan placed on top of him, but Colman's various accounts make it unclear whether he pulled Lumbantoruan's body over himself or Lumbantoruan initially landed on Colman after being shot the first time.
 Two other students who were also in the room made it out alive.
 (Cho had entered Room 206 three times.)

 After his first entry to Room 207, several students had barricaded the door and had begun tending to the wounded.
 When Cho returned minutes later, Katelyn Carney and spokesperson Derek O'Dell were injured while holding the door closed, but the remaining students survived.
-In room 205, students had already barricaded the door with a large table after graduate assistant Haiyan Cheng (程海燕 (Chéng Hǎiyàn)), who was substituting for the professor, and a student saw Cho heading toward them.
+In room 205, students had already barricaded the door with a large table after graduate assistant Cheng and Petkewicz blocked the door.
 Cho shot through the door about seven times, but failed to force his way in.
 No one in the classroom was wounded or killed.

 Across the hall in Room 204, Liviu Librescu, a Holocaust survivor from Romania, forcibly prevented the gunman from entering the room by holding the door closed with his body until most of his students escaped through the windows.
 After kicking open the window screens, the students successfully escaped.
-Some suffered leg injuries while landing on the ground two floors below, others survived after landing on the shrubbery just below the window and then ran either to some ambulances pulling up or to the nearest bus stop.
+Some suffered leg injuries while landing on the ground two floors below; others survived after landing on the shrubbery just below the window and then ran either to some ambulances pulling up or to the nearest bus stop.
 Librescu was shot through the door four times.
 Two others who were lying in a corner near the windows were injured, but survived and described that, after most of their classmates escaped through the windows and after the armed aggressor shot four times through the door, he finally forced his way in.
-Upon seeing the open windows and hardly any students in the room, Cho confronted Professor Librescu and student Minal Panchal who was lying on the ground next to the door and fatally shot both in the temple.
+Upon seeing the open windows and hardly any students in the room, Cho confronted Librescu and student Minal Panchal who was lying on the ground next to the door and fatally shot both in the temple.
 He then turned to two other students who were taking cover and critically injured them before leaving and re-entering room 206 the third time.